Best water softener alternatives

 Some form of anti-scalent is required to prevent the hardness Ions scaling up the membrane.

 A demineraliser works in a similar way to an Ion Exchange Softener, however it uses two pressured vessels in series.
-The first vessel removes cations (Postively charged Ions such as Iron, Calcium, Magnesium) and the second vessel removes anions (Negatively charged Ions such as Chloride, Bi-Carbonate etc) via Ion exchange.
+The first vessel removes cations (Positively charged Ions such as Iron, Calcium, Magnesium) and the second vessel removes anions (Negatively charged Ions such as Chloride, Bi-Carbonate etc) via Ion exchange.

 A Dealk works in a similar way to the first Cation stage of a De-mineraliser.
-Postively charged Ions such as Iron, Calcium, Magnesium are removed and H+ ions are released.
+Positively charged Ions such as Iron, Calcium, Magnesium are removed and H+ ions are released.
 Removing the Calcium and Magnesium leaves behind the Bi-carbonate, which because of the presence of H+ Ions converts to CO2.
 The water then passes through a degasser tower, where air is blown upwards through the water and the CO2 is carried away.
 The final water has slightly lower pH, Lower conductivity and less temporary hardness.